đ Table of contents

 Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the GitHubâs documentation.
 Create a new tag called âsprint2â.
 The release title should be âSprint 2â.
 Give a brief description for the release that describes the features implemented during the Sprint.

 The Scrum Master should prepare the Sprint Review demonstration at the beginning of the next Sprint.
-The Scrum Master should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and is able to show how the new features work in the userâs perspective.
-If possible, demonstrate the features in the production environment.
+The Scrum Master should make sure that they have a working version of the teacher dashboard and the student dashboard applications on their computer and is able to show how the new features work in the userâs perspective.
+If possible, demonstrate both teacher and student dashboardâs features in the production environment.
+As in the previous Sprint Review, prepare some sensible test data for the Sprint Review.

-Make sure that everything mentioned in the exercises is pushed to the projectâs GitHub repository before the Sprint 2 deadline on 6.5. at 12:00.
+Make sure that you have pushed your work to the projectâs GitHub repository before the Sprint 2 deadline on 6.5. for SOF005AS3A-3012 and 7.5. for SOF005AS3AE-3004 (before the session).